haroldhaynesjr/CSIT415/README.md

 # CSIT415

 Notes:
-2.28: Backend is connected to front-end.
+Feb.
+28: Backend is connected to front-end.